larrytheliquid/generic-reuse/ArtifactOverview.md

 `fix2ifix`, which enriches data by providing an algebra (representing a total function).
 Thus, lists can be enriched to vectors by calculating the index via the length algebra.
-Some indexed types cannot have their indices computed by a total function (e.g. typed STLC terms) from their untyped counterparts.
-Hence, the file also contains combinator `fix2ifixP`, which allows data to be enriched if it satisfies a premise (e.g. the typing relation of an untyped STLC term).
+Some indexed types (e.g. typed STLC terms) cannot have their indices be computed by a total function from their untyped counterparts.
+Hence, the file also contains the combinator `fix2ifixP`, which allows data to be enriched if it satisfies a premise (e.g. the typing relation of an untyped STLC term).

 Data Reuse Examples